vnathalye/dc-woocommerce-multi-vendor/readme.txt

 Tags: multi vendor marketplace, woocommerce multivendor marketplace, multi seller store, product vendors, best marketplace plugin, multi seller, one product multi seller, woocommerce vendors, ebay, etsy, amazon, commission rate
 Donate link: https://wc-marketplace.com/donate
 Requires at least: 4.0
-Tested up to: 4.9.4
+Tested up to: 4.9.5
 Requires PHP: 5.6
-Stable tag: 3.0.5
+Stable tag: 3.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WC Marketplace - The most user recommended multivendor marketplace plugin for WooCommerce.
+WC Marketplace - The most user recommended multi-vendor marketplace plugin for WooCommerce.

 == Description ==
 <strong>WCMp:</strong> Welcome, this is Riley, your WCMp virtual guide.
 I'm here to help you know better about WC Marketplace as plugin and as [organization](https://wc-marketplace.com/).
 In it's core, WCMp is a WooCommerce based multi vendor solution engineered to address all your marketplace needs.
 Try and fall in love with WCMp, yes it's that simple ☺

 > <strong>WC Marketplace 3.0 is a significantly major update and hence please follow some [standard steps](https://wc-marketplace.com/wcmp-3-0/?utm_source=WordPress&utm_medium=plugin_desc&utm_campaign=update_notice) before upgrading your marketplace to avoid any undesirable situations.</strong>

-= Highlights of WC Marketplace 3.0: =
-- Intuitive design focusing on user engagement and user experience.
-- A delight for the marketplace owners’ with improved setting panels; now you can setup your marketplace within minutes!
-- Vendors will fall in love with your marketplace.
-With all the new store insights at their disposal, they can drive more sales than ever.
-- Designed with developers in mind.
-Just dive in and you will find a hook for your development purpose.
-- Built-in support for simple products within vendor frontend, earlier premium feature.

 <strong>You:</strong> [In your mind - "Ahem.
 Really?"]
 All plugin makers say that.
 What makes you different from others?